henry2004y/vlasiator_manual/menu5.md

 #### Alfvén wave

 This test involves the propagation of Alfvén waves and whistler waves.
 The Alfvén/whistler waves have variations in the transverse components of the magnetic field and the velocity.
 The longitudinal components, the density and the pressure are not perturbed.
-The following solution of the ideal MHD equations describes a right-hand polarized Alfvén wave propagating in the $+x$-direction:
+The following solution of the Hall MHD equations describes a right-hand polarized Alfvén/whistler wave propagating in the $+x$-direction:
 $$
 \begin{aligned}
 u_y &= -\delta u\cos(kx-\omega t) \\